Tip and Hints on Paints

 and bloat out the excess water with a soft cloth. if you have it avaliable apply a decal setting solution. that should help your problem as you said in yours if u get any air bubbles prick with a pin and bloat with a soft cloth. you may have to apply more than one coat of the set but always allow the decals to dry first before re-applying. after drying spray with a flat coat if a flat finish is desired a gloss coat if gloss finish is desired. it looks like your group has heard about using future floor polish for this. i use this alot and have had good results. it usually takes a couple of coats to get the right surface however.

 I hope this helps for now.
-Let us know if you or anyone else has any questions we will be happy to help you might want to also check the tips and tech. section on our website at
+Let us know if you or anyone else has any questions we will be happy to help you might want to also check the tips and tech. section on our website at www.gcmb4u.com some of those may be useful also.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Quick Lesson on W
+Quick Lesson on Water Base Paints

 Courtesy of Andy (GCMB)